nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **(Steps 4 to 10)** If no illegal characters and phrases are found, `Parser#parseUserInput()` will examine the first word in the user input.
 This first word should represent the command type that the user wish to execute (i.e. `exercise`, `workout`, `plan`, `schedule`, `search`, `help`, or `exit`).
-Depending on the first word of the user input, different methods will be invoked to create the appropriate object of the subclass of the `Command` abstract superclass.
+Depending on the first word of the user input, different methods will be invoked to create the appropriate object of the subclass of the `Command` abstract superclass (see example).
 However, if the first word is not a valid command type, an `InvalidCommandException` will be thrown and the parsing is aborted.
 - For example, if the user input is `workout /new push up /reps 10`, `Parser#createWorkoutCommand()` will be invoked